sebastiancollard/Silver-HTPC/README.txt

 =====================
  TV Guide
 =====================
     Currently-on and upcoming shows are organized by category.
 Browsing works similar to the way it is on streaming services like Netflix.
-It is designed to present shows based on recommendations and history rather than to support channel surfing.

   * Features
     - Users can go to currently-on shows
     - or set reminders for upcoming shows by selecting them.